Great Depression: Effects by country

-The majority of countries set up relief programs and most underwent some sort of political upheaval, pushing them to the right.
-Many of the countries in Europe and Latin America, that were democracies, saw their democratic governments overthrown by some form of dictatorship or authoritarian rule, most famously in Germany in 1933.
+The majority of countries set up relief programs, and most underwent some sort of political upheaval, pushing them to the right.
+Many of the countries in Europe and Latin America that were democracies saw their democratic governments overthrown by some form of dictatorship or authoritarian rule, most famously in Germany in 1933.
 The Dominion of Newfoundland abandoned its autonomy within the British Empire, becoming the only region ever to voluntarily relinquish democracy.
-There, too, were severe impacts across the Middle East and North Africa, including economic decline which led to social unrest.
+There, too, were severe impacts across the Middle East and North Africa, including economic decline, which led to social unrest.

 Argentina

-Decline in foreign trade hit Argentina hard.
+The decline in foreign trade hit Argentina hard.
 The British decision to stop importing Argentine beef led to the signing of the Roca–Runciman Treaty, which preserved a quota in exchange for significant concessions to British exports.
 By 1935, the economy had recovered to 1929 levels, and the same year, the Central Bank of Argentina was formed.
-However, the Great Depression was the last time when Argentina was one of the richer countries of the world, as it stopped growing in the decades thereafter, and became underdeveloped.
+However, the Great Depression was the last time when Argentina was one of the richer countries of the world, as it stopped growing in the decades thereafter and became underdeveloped.